JetBrains/amper/docs/src/user-guide/basics.md

     compileSdk: 31
 ```

-Here is the list of [currently supported toolchains and their settings](../reference/module.md#settings-and-test-settings).
+Check out the [Reference](../reference/module.md#settings-and-test-settings) page for the full list of supported settings.

 See the [multiplatform section](multiplatform.md) for more details about how multiple settings sections interact in
 multiplatform modules.